Use my Search Websuite to scan PubMed, PMCentral, Journal Hosts and Journal Archives, FullText.

 English Wikipedia

-• Introduction: Liver fibrosis is a common response to liver injury and, in severe cases, leads to cirrhosis.
-The hepatic stellate cells (HSC) become activated after liver injury and play a significant role in fibrogenesis.
-The activated HSC is characterized by increased proliferation, overexpression of ?-smooth muscle actin (?-SMA), and excessive production of extracellular matrix (ECM) proteins.
+• BACKGROUND: Liver fibrosis is a common response to liver injury and, in severe cases, leads to cirrhosis.
+The hepatic stellate cells (HSCs) become activated after liver injury and play a significant role in fibrogenesis.
+The activated HSC is characterized by increased proliferation, overexpression of ? smooth muscle actin, and excessive production of extracellular matrix (ECM) proteins.
 Oridonin, a naturally occurring diterpenoid, has been shown to induce apoptosis in liver and gastric cancer cells.
-However, its effects on HSC are unknown.
-Methods: We tested the effects of oridonin on the activated human and rat hepatic stellate cell lines LX-2 and HSC-T6 as well as the human hepatocyte cell line C3A.
+However, its effects on the HSC are unknown.
+METHODS: We tested the effects of oridonin on the activated human and rat HSC lines LX-2 and HSC-T6, and the human hepatocyte cell line C3A.
 Transforming growth factor ?1 (TGF-?1) was used to stimulate LX-2 cells.
-Results: Oridonin significantly inhibited LX-2 and HSC-T6 proliferation.
-In contrast, Oridonin had no anti-proliferative effect on C3A cells at our tested range.
-Oridonin induced apoptosis and S phase arrest in LX-2 cells.
-These findings were associated with an increase in p53, p21, p16, and cleaved PARP, and with a decrease in Cdk4.
-Oridonin markedly decreased expression of ?-SMA and ECM protein type I collagen and fibronectin, blocked TGF-?1-induced Smad2/3 phosphorylation and type I Collagen expression.
-Conclusions: Oridonin induces apoptosis and cell cycle arrest involving the p53/p21 pathway in HSC, and appears to be non-toxic to hepatocytes.
-In addition, oridonin suppressed endogenous and TGF-?-induced ECM proteins.
+RESULTS: Oridonin significantly inhibited LX-2 and HSC-T6 proliferation.
+In contrast, oridonin had no antiproliferative effect on C3A cells at our tested range.
+Oridonin induced apoptosis and S-phase arrest in LX-2 cells.
+These findings were associated with an increase in p53, p21, p16, and cleaved Poly (ADP-ribose) Polymerase (PARP), and with a decrease in Cyclin-dependent kinase 4 (Cdk4).
+Oridonin markedly decreased expression of ? smooth muscle actin and ECM protein type I collagen and fibronectin, blocked TGF-?1-induced Smad2/3 phosphorylation and type I collagen expression.
+CONCLUSIONS: Oridonin induces apoptosis and cell cycle arrest involving the p53-p21 pathway in HSC and appears to be nontoxic to hepatocytes.
+In addition, oridonin suppressed endogenous and TGF-?1-induced ECM proteins.
 Thus, oridonin may act as a novel agent to prevent hepatic fibrosis.

 • DeepDyve